 Membership and Structure

 The Council is composed of up to 10 Past Presidents, 5 Avedis Donabedian Outcomes Research Lifetime Achievement Award recipients, 5 invited HEOR experts (members who work in senior positions with 15+ years in the field, have noteworthy publication records, and provide significant service to the Society), and ISPOR’s Chief Science Officer.
+The 2017 restructuring created three HSPC Committees (see below) that also include representatives from ISPOR Consortia and Networks, other ISPOR Councils, and the Value in Health Co-Editors-in-Chief.
 The Council is led by a steering committee composed of a chair, a past chair and a chair-elect.

 The Health Science Policy Council reports to the ISPOR Board of Directors and is composed of 3 committees.